MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 #### User attempts to join a match that has been played

 If a user attempts to join a match after results have been reported, block that client from starting a new match and present the user with an error.
-You can check whether results have been reported by iterating through the members of the session to see if any have a `/members/{index}/arbitrationStatus` (`multiplayer_session_member::tournament_arbitration_status`) set to “complete”.
+You can check whether results have been reported by iterating through the members of the session to see if any have a `/members/{index}/arbitrationStatus` (`multiplayer_session_member::tournament_arbitration_status`) set to "complete".

 #### Game clients unable to establish a p2p connection

-If your title uses person-to-person (p2p) connections between clients for multiplayer and doesn’t have support for relays, there may be instances where users who are matched together are unable to form a p2p connection.
+If your title uses person-to-person (p2p) connections between clients for multiplayer and doesn't have support for relays, there may be instances where users who are matched together are unable to form a p2p connection.

-If the client is able to retrieve the session for the match but can’t connect to other clients, report a “draw” result for each team under `/members/{index}/properties/system/arbitration/results` (`multiplayer_session::set_current_user_member_arbitration_results()`).
+If the client is able to retrieve the session for the match but can't connect to other clients, report a "draw" result for each team under `/members/{index}/properties/system/arbitration/results` (`multiplayer_session::set_current_user_member_arbitration_results()`).
 This indicates to Xbox Live that the match has not taken place.
 It also prevents exploits where users can advance through a tournament by forcing a p2p connection failure.